 (b) Trustee shall have the power in investing and reinvesting the Trust in its sole discretion as follows:

 (1) To invest and reinvest, directly or indirectly, in cash equivalents including, but not limited to, U.S. Treasury Securities or other U.S. (Government obligations, A-1/P-1 commercial paper (including commercial paper available through Trustee's Trust Department), certificates of deposit issued by financial institutions with short-term individual ratings of "B" or better by IBCA or BankWatch (including certificates issued by Trustee in its corporate capacity) and similar securities with a maturity of less than one year issued by financial institutions with short-term individual ratings of "B" or better by IBCA or BankWatch; provided, that (except for U.S. Government obligations) no more than 10% of the trust assets may be held in the securities of any single issuer.
-The Trustee may invest in common funds or mutual funds which meet the requirements set forth above, including such funds maintained by Trustee.
-Short-term investments may
+The Trustee may invest in mutual funds which meet the requirements set forth above, including such funds maintained by Trustee.

-be made in cash, sweep or mutual funds.

 (2) To retain any property at any time received by Trustee;